solus-project/artwork/README.md

 exclusively for the Solus project per prior agreement.
 These may only be distributed as part of the official Solus release medium.
 All rights reserved.

+`matador-rocks.jpg` is provided by Mica Semrick and is licensed [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 Logo & Branding
 ----------------